jg-digital-media/jgdm-woocommerce-selectors/README.md

             .type-product {

                 .onsale {

-                    // onsale span element for inclusion when there is a product sale
+                    // Note: onsale span element for inclusion when there is a product sale

                 }

                 .woocommerce-product-gallery {

                     // div containing element

                     .woocommerce-product-gallery__wrapper {

                         .woocommerce-product-gallery__image {

                             a {

                                 .wp-post-image {

                                 }